All Episodes

 We are going to license journalists.

-I mean, that constitution's 200 plus years old.
+I mean, that Constitution's 200-plus years old.

-It's no longer relevant is what he means.
+It's no longer relevant, is what he means.

-How's he going to stop them?
+How's he going to stop?

 You've got to license journalists.

-So the government will decide who's a journalist and who isn't, and grant licenses and approvals, and if you don't get your license and you don't start doing journalism, you could be sent to jail.
+And if you don't get your license and you don't start doing journalism, you could be sent to jail.

-Or you could be.
+Or you could be reprimanded.

-I just want to be clear, he didn't say those words, but where does it go?
+He didn't say those words, but where does it go?

 You got a leading Democrat senator here trying to say that bloggers aren't journalists and tweeters aren't journalists.

-And the journalists, who are they?
+And journalists, who are they?

-Well, we all know that Fox and AP does journalism, but tweeters and by the way, Fox won't be if these people have their dream.
+Well, we all know that Fox and AP does journalism, but tweeters and, by the way, Fox won't be if these people have their dream.

 On Wednesday, last Wednesday, Senate Judiciary Committee approved a bill that would comprehensively overhaul the country's immigration system.